Ek Chumma: Development

+Sohail Sen composed the music of song which was written by Sameer Anjaan.
+Later Altamash Faridi, Jyotica Tangri and Sen recorded the song.
 The song was recorded, mixed and mastered by Eric Pillai - Future Sound Of Bombay in Mumbai.
 The single is filmed in London.

 Music video

-The music video features Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon, Pooja Hegde and Kriti Kharbanda dancing for the single.
-The music is choreographed by Farah Khan.
-The song also features Queen Elizabeth II.
+The music video features Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon, Pooja Hegde and Kriti Kharbanda dancing in England.
+The song is choreographed by Farah Khan.
+The song also features spoofs of members of the British royal family, including Charles III, Camilla Parker Bowles, and Elizabeth II, among others.
 The video song was officially released on 30 September 2019 under T-Series label, and garned lot of views due to its choreography and picturisation.

+Background and production

+On 13 July 2018, Farah Khan, choreographer of "Ek Chumma", through her Twitter handle, tweeted that she had choreographed a "super hit" song, composed by Sohail Sen. Farah Khan choreographed the dance sequences.
+"Ek Chumma" was shot in July 2018 in London.
+The song was entirely shot in United Kingdom, over 5 locations spread across London and its outskirts, including at the House of Lords and Kensington Palace.
+The song picturization took 4 days.

 Release

 The teaser of the song was released on 28 September 2019.
 The video was released on 30 September 2020.
 The lyrical was released on 11 October 2019.
 The song was made available at iTunes the same day of release and for online streaming at JioSaavn and Gaana on 30 September 2019.

 Reception

 Audience response

 Upon the release of the full video version of the song, it gained lots of appreciation for its music and choreography.